 11 Oct 1899–31 May 1902 Anglo–Boer War.

 Oct 1899–Nov 1900 Served in South Africa as staff officer to the principal medical officer with the Natal Army.
 "There he once more made his mark and was of inestimable worth to his chief in carrying through the numerous emergent measures rendered necessary by the vicissitudes of the campaign.
-Here also his ideas as to many pressing reforms required in the organization of the medical service crystallized.
+Here also his ideas as to many pressing reforms required in the organisation of the medical service crystallised.
 It was at Colenso that he gave proof of that daring initiative and high physical courage which were amongst his characteristics; physical courage matched by the moral courage he subsequently displayed on many occasions".1 He was present at the relief of Ladysmith, including action at Colenso and the subsequent operations in Natal and the Eastern Transvaal.

 20 Apr 1900 Awarded the Victoria Cross.